 Like with most Pit mixes, these dogs need moderate to high-intensity exercises on a daily basis.
 As for training, calm and confident training works the best.
 Both the Doxie and Pit Bull are stubborn dogs, which unfortunately, is common in this hybrid too.

 RECOMMENDED: 40 Dashing Dachshund Mixes

 This crossbreed of the American Bulldog and the American Pit Bull Terrier will grow to be 21 to 25 inches and weigh 40 to 100 lbs.
 With both parents labeled as “pitbull-type dogs,” the Bullypit is another classic example of a true Pitbull hybrid.

 Their coats are short, smooth and glossy.
 Plus, it can come in almost any terrier-type colors, such as black, white, brown, and chocolate.
 Bullypits have quite the fearsome look with their large head, short muzzle and large mouth.

 But despite their appearances, they are fairly gentle and cuddly with their human family.
 After all, pit bull dogs are bred for companionship.
 Still, these dogs need roughly one to two hours of activity each day for maximum happiness.

 Parents: Shar Pei x Pit Bull mix

 The Shar-Pei Pitbull Terrier inherits its strength from its American Pit Bull Terrier side.
 On the other hand, the dark eyes, muzzle and wrinkled skin comes from the Shar-Pei.
-Though the looks can vary from dog to dog.
+Though the looks can vary quite a bit from dog to dog.

 They’re intelligent, but can have an occasional independent or stubborn streak.
-Despite this, they’re fairly easy to train with positive reinforcement and consistency.
-What’s more, Pit Peis are relatively low maintenance dogs with moderate shedding.
+Despite this, they’re not too hard to train with positive reinforcement and consistency.
+What’s more, Pit Peis are relatively low maintenance dogs with low shedding.